What Causes Bladder Discomfort?

 Many bladder symptoms have a limited set of treatments that can help.
 Even then, not all the treatments can prevent bladder pain from coming back.
 Your doctor may recommend that you try a few self-care tasks at home, such as:

-- Limiting consumption of caffeine, alcohol and acidic or spicy foods
+- Limiting consumption of caffeine, alcohol, acidic or spicy foods is an effective way to reduce irritation and inflammation in the bladder.

 - Changing clothes styles to something looser